Dwight D. Eisenhower: Korean War, Free China and Red China

 In late 1952, Eisenhower went to Korea and discovered a military and political stalemate.
 Once in office, when the Chinese People's Volunteer Army began a buildup in the Kaesong sanctuary, he considered using nuclear weapons if an armistice was not reached.
 Whether China was informed of the potential for nuclear force is unknown.
 His earlier military reputation in Europe was effective with the Chinese communists.
 The National Security Council, the Joint Chiefs of Staff, and the Strategic Air Command (SAC) devised detailed plans for nuclear war against Red China.
-With the death of Stalin in early March 1953, Russian support for a Chinese communists hard-line weakened and Red China decided to compromise on the prisoner issue.
+With the death of Stalin in March 1953, Russian support for a Chinese communist hard-line weakened and China decided to compromise on the prisoner issue.

 In July 1953, an armistice took effect with Korea divided along approximately the same boundary as in 1950.
 The armistice and boundary remain in effect today.
-The armistice, which concluded despite opposition from Secretary Dulles, South Korean President Syngman Rhee, and also within Eisenhower's party, has been described by biographer Ambrose as the greatest achievement of the administration.
+The armistice, which concluded despite opposition from Secretary Dulles, South Korean President Syngman Rhee, and also within Eisenhower's party, has been described by biographer Stephen E. Ambrose as the greatest achievement of the administration.
 Eisenhower had the insight to realize that unlimited war in the nuclear age was unthinkable, and limited war unwinnable.

 A point of emphasis in Eisenhower's campaign had been his endorsement of a policy of liberation from communism as opposed to a policy of containment.
 This remained his preference despite the armistice with Korea.
-Throughout his terms Eisenhower took a hard-line attitude toward Red China, as demanded by conservative Republicans, with the goal of driving a wedge between Red China and the Soviet Union.
+Throughout his terms Eisenhower took a hard-line attitude toward China, as demanded by conservative Republicans, with the goal of driving a wedge between China and the Soviet Union.